 A non-governmental, not-for-profit company, GS1’s mission is to manage the GTIN barcode system globally.
 Working in over 100 countries, the organisation has more than 37,000 members including Google, Amazon, Carrefour, and eBay.

 GS1 gives you the ability to create GTINs and barcodes for your entire product catalogue, but also to save and view all active codes for your products.
 The information provided in the “My Barcodes” area serve as a reference for marketplaces whilst setting up your product pages.
 You will be able to generate product sheets here, and export your catalogue.

-Are you an existing customer who wants to know more about using GTIN codes on marketing channels?
+You want to know more about using GTIN codes on marketplaces and marketing channels?